 Secondary Product Candidate APX3330 to Initiate Phase 2 Clinical Development

 Ocuphire’s second product candidate, APX3330, is a twice-a-day oral tablet designed to target multiple pathways relevant to retinal and choroidal vascular diseases such as DR and DME.
 Prior to Ocuphire’s in-licensing of the product candidate, APX3330 had been studied in six Phase 1 and five Phase 2 clinical trials totaling over 440 patients, for inflammatory and oncology indications, and had demonstrated promising evidence of target engagement, tolerability, pharmacokinetics, and durability.

-In the second half of 2020, Ocuphire plans to initiate ZETA-1, a Phase 2 trial for APX3330 for the treatment of moderately severe non-proliferative DR (NPDR) and mild proliferative DR (PDR), as well as patients with DME without loss of central vision (ZETA-1).
+In the first quarter of 2021, Ocuphire plans to initiate ZETA-1, a Phase 2 trial for APX3330 for the treatment of moderately severe non-proliferative DR (NPDR) and mild proliferative DR (PDR), as well as patients with DME without loss of central vision (ZETA-1).
 Ocuphire anticipates advancing APX3330 towards an NDA in the future.

 2019 Completed Trials

 ORION-1 was a multi-center, randomized, double-masked, placebo-controlled, multiple-dose Phase 2b study in 39 subjects (average age 60) with elevated intraocular pressure, evaluating for changes in IOP, safety pupil reduction, and vision performance following once daily evening 1% Nyxol drop dosing for 14 days.
 Study results were presented at ARVO 2020.
 ORION-1 results provide insights into our Phase 2 presbyopia trial (VEGA-1) and our Phase 3 dim light or night vision disturbance trials (LYNX-1).